parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 In each of the logarithm functions, there is a `base < 2` (as applicable) and `value < 1` condition.
 These are not optimizations, as they only determine parameter validity, but they do also serve as necessary guards for the `while` loops.

 Both `power2(n)` and `floored_log2(n)` could simply call `power(2, n)` and `floored_log(2, n)` respectively.
 The implementations are nearly identical, with the exception of shift left or shift right vs. multiply by 2 or divide by 2.
-However there are small optimizations in removing both unnecessary guards and the presumed run-time condition and branch to a shifted optimization.
+However there are optimizations in removing both unnecessary guards and the presumed run-time condition and branch to a shifted optimization.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.